 This is also besides the place this film has among the transgender community: Not only is Angela referred to as she throughout the whole film, and is depicted as being a girl, but she also survives to star in two sequels as a trans woman who had successfully completed gender reassignment.

 In fact, Angela only gets more sympathetic as the series goes on, as she turns to tables on amoral campers and becomes a counselor herself.
 The pro-trans reading of the original film could be summed up as: almost everyone she murders in this film really are a pack of small-minded, hate-filled assholes and the world is better off without them.

 Good or bad, it’s a fun horror movie to watch: the early-80s aesthetic (dig those hairstyles!), the handmade quality of the film, and the transgressive material and main character (no pun intended) make it a campy (again, not intended)–and often gory—horror flick to put on late at night while you make a pillow fort, eat junk food, and try to recapture the feeling of staying up late as a kid with your friends watching the forbidden–or so I’ve been told.

 - The “Failure of Parents = Cause of Horror” theory is strong with this one: shipping your young kids off for the summer?
 Good luck with the pedophiles, bullies, and murderers!
 Not to mention potty mouth and sex talk.

 - Seriously: 12-year-olds, dude.
-In no way, shape, or form would this movie have been produced—much less released—in 2016.
+In no way, shape, or form would this movie have been produced—much less released—today.